joaomacalos/sfcr/README.md

 status](https://travis-ci.com/joaomacalos/sfcr.svg?branch=master)](https://travis-ci.com/joaomacalos/sfcr)
 <!-- badges: end -->

-The goal of `sfcr` is to provide an intuitive and `tidy` way to estimate stock-flow consistent (SFC) models with R.
+The goal of the `sfcr` package is to provide an intuitive and `tidy` way to estimate stock-flow consistent (SFC) models with R.

 ## Installation